greymistcube/linuxrc/README.md

 ### Trimmed Directory Path

-Additionally, the following is added for directory trimming.
+The following is added to `~/.bashrc` for directory trimming.

 ```sh
 # Trim directory path